1.6 Short Examples

 The number with logarithm 2.32774 is 212.6855.

-Before electronic computing devices, one might have used a book of tables to look up the appropriate logarithms and then add them together to perform a “multiplication”.
+Before electronic computing devices, one could have used a book of tables to look up the appropriate logarithms and then add them together to perform a “multiplication”.
 Then, one would take that result and find in the tables the number that had that value as its logarithm; this would be the final answer, with the computer (the one doing the computing) having to keep track of the powers of ten.
-This would be repeated as needed to multiply and divide a series of numbers.
-The slide rule provides access to the values of logarithms (to a certain accuracy) and enables quick manipulations of them for mathematical calculations without the need to write down each of the steps and without looking up numbers in tables.
-The slide rule greatly sped up the process of performing long calculations, when the final results were only required to be accurate to a few digits.
+This would be repeated as needed to multiply and/or divide a series of numbers.

 1. Throughout this text we are using the R programming language.
 See (R Core Team 2021).↩︎